-Getting Started with Alpaca Market Data
+Getting Started with Market Data API

 This is a quick guide on how to start consuming market data via APIs.
 Starting from beginning to end, this section outlines how to install Alpaca’s software development kit (SDK), create a free alpaca account, locate your API keys, and how to request both historical and real-time data.